United Airlines Flight 175: Crash

-Nonetheless, more than 600 people were still present on floors 77–110 when the plane struck.
+More than 600 people were still present on floors 77–110 when the plane struck.
 The impact killed hundreds, including everyone on the plane and many more inside the South Tower.
-Unlike at the North Tower, however, a single stairway was mostly intact from top to bottom after Flight175 crashed into the South Tower.
+Unlike at the North Tower, a single stairway was mostly intact from top to bottom after Flight175 crashed into the South Tower.
 This was because Flight 11 crashed almost directly midway into the North Tower's central core and severed all escape routes from the 92nd floor up, but al-Shehhi flew the plane into the eastern half of the South Tower's southern facade near the southeast corner while also banking at a severe angle, narrowly missing Stairwell A in the northwest corner.

 Only 18 people passed the impact zone through the available stairway and left the South Tower safely before it collapsed.
 One of these survivors, Stanley Praimnath, saw the plane coming toward him.
 Smoke, isolated fires and hot gases ventilating through the stairs compelled those who were trapped to either avoid using them entirely, or to head upward in the hopes of a rooftop rescue, while it has been suggested that others may have been in the process of descending from the impact zone when the tower collapsed at 09:59.
-In any case, those who did not make it out succumbed to the fire and smoke or the tower's eventual collapse.
+Those who did not make it out succumbed to the fire and smoke or the tower's eventual collapse.
 Three people were spotted falling to their deaths from the upper floors of the South Tower, two of whom had jumped to escape conditions inside; firefighter Daniel Suhr reporting to the South Tower was killed when one of these two landed on him.
 (Note: The NIST report documented three victims who fell from the South Tower's east face, one of whom had evidently jumped to his death and two more who had tried to climb down.
 The fourth victim went unnoticed by NIST, but was a woman who jumped from the tower's south face and landed on firefighter Danny Suhr near the intersection of West and Liberty Streets.)

 The impact of Flight 175 also did some minor damage to the already-burning North Tower, as some windows on the east face nearest to the South Tower blew out the moment the pressure wave generated by the fireball hit them, worsening the fires in the North Tower.
 After the plane passed through the tower, part of the plane's landing gear and fuselage came out the north side of the skyscraper and crashed through the roof and two of the floors of 45–47 Park Place, between West Broadway and Church Street, 600 ft north of the former World Trade Center.
 Three floor beams of the top floor of the building were destroyed, causing major structural damage.